Ecuador · tool

 Llapingachos

-Pan-fried potato patties stuffed with cheese, often served with a fried egg, sausage, avocado, and peanut sauce.
-They are a popular side dish or a meal on their own.
+Pan-fried potato patties stuffed with cheese, often served with a fried egg, chorizo, avocado, and peanut sauce.
+They are a versatile side dish or a light meal on their own.

 Empanadas de Viento

-Light, fried empanadas filled with cheese and sugar, dusted with granulated sugar for a sweet and savory crunch.
-They are a popular street food snack, especially when warm.
+Sweet, fried empanadas filled with cheese and sugar, dusted with granulated sugar.
+They puff up when fried, hence 'de viento' (of wind), and are a popular snack.

 Where locals eat — best neighborhoods

-Lively and diverse, with a mix of international and Ecuadorian restaurants, bars, and cafes.
+Bustling and diverse, with a mix of traditional eateries, international cuisine, and lively bars.

 Dietary notes

-Ecuadorian cuisine is heavily meat and potato-based, with pork and chicken featuring prominently.
-Vegetarian options can be found, particularly in tourist areas, often featuring rice, beans, and vegetables, but vegan choices require careful inquiry as dairy and eggs are common.
+Ecuadorian cuisine is traditionally meat-heavy, with pork and chicken featuring prominently.
+Vegetarian options can be found, especially in dishes centered around potatoes, corn, and beans, but veganism requires careful inquiry as dairy and eggs are common.
+Gluten-free options are generally available if sticking to naturally gluten-free ingredients like rice and potatoes.

 Local etiquette

-- •Reservations are generally not needed for casual eateries or market stalls, but recommended for upscale restaurants, especially on weekends.
+- •Reservations are generally not needed for casual spots but recommended for upscale dining, especially on weekends.